jamesshore/quixote/ROADMAP.md

 * Update SizeDescriptor and PositionDescriptor's "none" option to reflect broader reasons an element could be non-rendered
 * ElementRenderedEdge
 * Move descriptors out of special "Descriptor" page and into regular documentation (such as QElement properties)?
 Or both?
+* Code change: Change element.width and .height back to 0 (instead of non-rendered) for zero-width/height elements.

 ## Dogfooding Notes